digitalmacgyver/viblio_backend/vib/db/README.md

 [vib/vwf/FaceRecognize/db_utils.py](../vwf/FaceRecognize/db_utils.py)

-An example of how to interact with the database without the ORM (and without this module) can be found in [vib/utils/Serialize.py](../utils/Serialize.py)
+An example of how to interact with the database without the ORM (and without this package) can be found in [vib/utils/Serialize.py](../utils/Serialize.py)

 Usage